pawelsm/sff_demult/README.md

 =======

 Pawel Smialowski

-Some parts of the code were originated by
+parts of the code were originated by Indraniel Das
-Indraniel Das (indraniel@gmail.com)

 Contributors
 ------------